 Instructions

-- First, mash the banana in a small bowl with a fork until smooth.
-Add protein powder, oat flour, flaxseed meal, maple syrup, peanut butter, baking powder, and salt directly to the bowl and stir until combined.
-Fold in chocolate chips/chunks.
-The texture should be just slightly thicker than pancake batter but not as thick as cookie dough.
+- Add the rest of the ingredients to the bowl with the mashed banana and mix until combined.
+Fold in chocolate chips.
+The batter should be slightly thicker than pancake batter but not as thick as cookie dough.

 Comments